cisco-open/libnasp/README.md

 Nasp offers the most common functionality of a sidecar proxy, so it eases the developer burden for traffic management, observability, and security.
 Its range of capabilities includes:

-- Identity, and network traffic security using mutual TLS
+- Identity and network traffic security using mutual TLS
 - Automatic traffic management features, like HTTP, or gRPC load balancing
 - Transparent observability of network traffic, especially standard Istio metrics
 - Dynamic configuration through xDS support